Duet3D/wiki-content/User_manual/Troubleshooting/Parts.md

 ## SD card socket

-Used on all Duet 2 and 3 models.
+Used on all Duet 2 and 3 main boards.
 The recommended part is Würth Elektronik 693071020811

 ## Micro USB socket

-Used on all Duet 2 and 3 models, and PanelDue v2 and v3 (but not 5i and 7i).
+Used on all Duet 2 and 3 main boards except MB6XD, and PanelDue v2 and v3 (but not 5i and 7i).
 The recommended part is Amphenol FCI 10103594-0001LF

 For PanelDue 5i and 7i, a compatible part is Würth Elektronik 614105150721